eclipse/kapua/docs/kuraKapuaDocs.md

 ### Adding Account and User

-Now you can login into Kapua, but we still need to create an Account and a User.
-This section has for steps.
-First one is creating a child account.
+Now you can login to Kapua, but we still need to create an Account and a User.
+This section has four steps.
+The first one is creating a child account.

 While logged in as kapua-sys click **Child Accounts** and **Add** a user named User123.